claudioametrano/UnFATE/README.md

 The "trees" directory contains the IQ-TREE 2 output from running on the "final_fastas" directory, in addition to a treefile where the accession numbers from NCBI have been replaced with binomials (final_fastas_named.treefile).

 ## Please cite:
 The wrapper script relies on many great software developed by other people.
-If you use this wrapper and bait set please cite:
+If you use this wrapper and bait set please cite the applicable papers:

+#### UnFATE
-1. Ametrano et al. XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+Ametrano et al. XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+#### Trimmomatic
-2. Bolger, A. M., Lohse, M., & Usadel, B. (2014).
+Bolger, A. M., Lohse, M., & Usadel, B. (2014).
 Trimmomatic: a flexible trimmer for Illumina sequence data.
 Bioinformatics, 30(15), 2114-2120.

+#### Gblocks
-3. Castresana, J. (2000).
+Castresana, J. (2000).
 Selection of conserved blocks from multiple alignments for their use in phylogenetic analysis.
 Molecular biology and evolution, 17(4), 540-552.

-4. Di Franco, A., Poujol, R., Baurain, D., & Philippe, H. (2019).
+Di Franco, A., Poujol, R., Baurain, D., & Philippe, H. (2019).
 Evaluating the usefulness of alignment filtering methods to reduce the impact of errors on evolutionary inferences.
 BMC evolutionary biology, 19(1), 1-17.

+#### FASconCAT-G
-5. Kück, P., & Longo, G. C. (2014).
+Kück, P., & Longo, G. C. (2014).
 FASconCAT-G: extensive functions for multiple sequence alignment preparations concerning phylogenetic studies.
 Frontiers in zoology, 11(1), 1-8.

+#### IQ-TREE 2
-6. Minh, B. Q., Schmidt, H. A., Chernomor, O., Schrempf, D., Woodhams, M. D., Von Haeseler, A., & Lanfear, R. (2020).
+Minh, B. Q., Schmidt, H. A., Chernomor, O., Schrempf, D., Woodhams, M. D., Von Haeseler, A., & Lanfear, R. (2020).
 IQ-TREE 2: New models and efficient methods for phylogenetic inference in the genomic era.
 Molecular biology and evolution, 37(5), 1530-1534.

+#### MACSE v2
-7. Ranwez, V., Douzery, E. J., Cambon, C., Chantret, N., & Delsuc, F. (2018).
+Ranwez, V., Douzery, E. J., Cambon, C., Chantret, N., & Delsuc, F. (2018).
 MACSE v2: toolkit for the alignment of coding sequences accounting for frameshifts and stop codons.
 Molecular biology and evolution, 35(10), 2582-2584.

+#### Exonerate
-8. Slater, G. S. C., & Birney, E. (2005).
+Slater, G. S. C., & Birney, E. (2005).
 Automated generation of heuristics for biological sequence comparison.
 BMC bioinformatics, 6(1), 1-11.

+#### ASTRAL-III
-9. Zhang, Chao, Maryam Rabiee, Erfan Sayyari, and Siavash Mirarab.
+Zhang, Chao, Maryam Rabiee, Erfan Sayyari, and Siavash Mirarab.
 2018.
 “ASTRAL-III: Polynomial Time Species Tree Reconstruction from Partially Resolved Gene Trees.”
 BMC Bioinformatics 19 (S6): 153.

-### You might need to cite:
+#### HybPiper

-10. Johnson, M. G., Gardner, E. M., Liu, Y., Medina, R., Goffinet, B., Shaw, A. J., ... & Wickett, N. J. (2016).
+Johnson, M. G., Gardner, E. M., Liu, Y., Medina, R., Goffinet, B., Shaw, A. J., ... & Wickett, N. J. (2016).
 HybPiper: Extracting coding sequence and introns for phylogenetics from high‐throughput sequencing reads using target enrichment.
 Applications in plant sciences, 4(7), 1600016.

+#### SPAdes
-11. Prjibelski, A., Antipov, D., Meleshko, D., Lapidus, A., Korobeynikov, A. (2020).
+Prjibelski, A., Antipov, D., Meleshko, D., Lapidus, A., Korobeynikov, A. (2020).
 Using SPAdes De Novo Assembler.
 Current Protocols in Bioinformatics 70(1), e102.

+#### metaSPAdes
-12. Nurk, S., Meleshko, D., Korobeynikov, A., & Pevzner, P. A. (2017). metaSPAdes: a new versatile metagenomic assembler.
+Nurk, S., Meleshko, D., Korobeynikov, A., & Pevzner, P. A. (2017). metaSPAdes: a new versatile metagenomic assembler.
 Genome research 27(5), 824-834.

+#### Phyparts
-13. Smith, S. A., Moore, M. J., Brown, J. W., Yang, Y. (2015).
+Smith, S. A., Moore, M. J., Brown, J. W., Yang, Y. (2015).
 Analysis of phylogenomic datasets reveals conflict, concordance, and gene duplications with examples from animals and plants.
 BMC evolutionary biology 15(1), 1-15